dashed-slug/wallets/readme.txt

 == Changelog ==

+= 2.8.1 =
+- Add: Changes throughout the plugin for currencies that use additional information in transactions besides a destination address (e.g. Monero, Ripple, etc).
+- Fix: Some issues with language domains in translated strings.
+- Fix: QR code only shown for currencies where deposit makes sense.
+- Add: NovaExchange will be shown as unavailable as an exchange rate provider after 2018-02-28.

 = 2.8.0 =
 - Add: Admins can cancel internal transactions.
 - Add: Admins can retry cancelled internal transactions.